 Diamonds are traced from their first sale.
 We are still dependent on mining companies to be honest about where they are mining.

 When you’re shopping with Frank Darling, request a diamond that’s fully traceable.

 Frank Darling has partnered with technology pioneer, Everledger, to make this possible.

 We love diamonds with history and you should too

 The diamond industry goes out of its way to conceal diamond recycling.
 Diamond companies buy old diamonds, recut them, get them a new certificate, and voila, “new” diamond.
 There’s a 10% chance any diamond you buy had a previous life.

-We go out of our way to source heirloom diamonds.
-They are the most environmentally friendly purchase option and are valued exactly the same as “new” diamonds.
+We go out of our way to source reclaimed diamonds.
+Reclaimed or “heirloom” diamonds are the most environmentally friendly purchase option and are valued exactly the same as “new” diamonds.
 Diamonds are literally billions of years old, so being “new” is relative.

 100% recycled gold

-At Frank Darling 100% of our gold is recycled no if’s, and’s, or but’s.
+Newly mined, ethically sourced gold is extremely challenging.
+Because of this, we’ve chosen to use 100% recycled gold, no if’s, and’s, or but’s about it.
 We buy from post consumer sources where the gold has been reclaimed and refined, resulting in a zero new damage and a neutral environmental footprint.

 While diamonds get more attention from the news, gold mining is one of the dirtiest kinds of mining today.
 Over 20 tons of toxic waste is generated to mine enough new gold for a ring.
 Waste is often dumped directly into nearby water, releasing toxic substances like cyanide and mercury into the environment.